AgoraIO/API-Examples-Web/README.md

 1. Use a supported browser to open `Demo/index.html` and select a demo.
 2. In the demo page, enter your App ID, token, and channel name and join the channel.
    - See [Get Started with Agora](https://docs.agora.io/en/Agora%20Platform/get_appid_token) to learn how to get an App ID and token.
+You can get a temporary access token to quickly try out this sample project.
-   - You must use the channel ID that is used to generate the token.
+   - The channel name must be the same as the channel ID used to generate the token.

 ## Projects using React.js